kelenhiik/kelenhiik.github.io/index.md

     return fasta_dict
 ```
 I wanted to modify it so that after "else" it would assign the first line to a variable 1 second to a variable 2: ```else: variable1, variable2 = x```.
 Not sure why I thought that it is going to automatically assign the first line to the first variable, second to the second one and start over with the third one.
 It did print out everything nice when just printing out ``` values```, but even when I used to ```x.split()``` to split all the lines in the end and thus create two variables (since I used something similar a while back) - does not work.
-Not sure why, but could be because the last time I used it the idea was to split one line into 2 and then assign those to variables, here I already have all the lines separately...
+Not sure why, but could be because the last time I used it the idea was to split one line into 2 and then assign those to variables (Vilde suggested this), here I already have all the lines separately...
 Using ```x[0 or 1 or 3]``` so maybe it then knows how to take the lines as separate units and I can just use the positions to assign them as values to a dictionary when I get around to doing it.
 Ofc did not work.
-Then I assumed that it doesn't work with lines, but with lists, then I tried to use the ```split``` again to get them as lists, but then they are not in one list, but all separate lists.
-Then I realized that I should just make them all into a list and thus I decided to do something like this:
+It doesn't work with lines, but with lists.
+Then I tried to use the ```split``` again to get them as lists, but then they are not in one list, but all separate lists.
+Started many different files to understand what is going on, none worked and I still can't figure out how I could have easily gotten the part after "else" as separate units and didn't get much help on that so I guess it will remain a mistery.
+Then I scratched that and decided that I should just make them all into one list and thus I decided to do something like this:

 ```
 def fasta_parser(filename):